Belt and Road Initiative: Mixed

 Vietnam historically has been at odds with China, so it has been indecisive about supporting or opposing BRI.
+In December 2023, Vietnam and China agreed a number of cooperation documents, including one related to the BRI.

 South Korea has tried to develop the "Eurasia Initiative" (EAI) as its own vision for an east–west connection.
-In calling for a revival of the ancient Silk Road, the main goal of President Park Geun-hye was to encourage a flow of economic, political, and social interaction from Europe through the Korean Peninsula.
+In calling for a revival of the ancient Silk Road, the main goal of former President Park Geun-hye was to encourage a flow of economic, political, and social interaction from Europe through the Korean Peninsula.
 Her successor, President Moon Jae-in announced his own foreign policy initiative, the "New Southern Policy" (NSP), which seeks to strengthen relations with Southeast Asia.

+In 2017, former secretary of state Henry Kissinger stressed that cooperation between the US and Chinese governments was preferable to a race towards a new cold war.
+In his view the United States should embed itself into the Belt and Road Initiative by way of joining the Asian Infrastructure Investment Bank, which would allow the United States to legitimately object to Chinese diplomatic over-reach.

 While Italy and Greece have joined the Belt and Road Initiative, other European countries have voiced ambivalent opinions.
 German chancellor Angela Merkel declared that the BRI "must lead to a certain reciprocity, and we are still wrangling over that bit".
-In January 2019 French president Emmanuel Macron said: "the ancient Silk Roads were never just Chinese … New roads cannot go just one way."
-European Commission Chief Jean-Claude Juncker and Japanese Prime Minister Shinzo Abe signed an infrastructure agreement in Brussels in September 2019 to counter China's Belt and Road Initiative and link Europe and Asia to coordinate infrastructure, transport and digital projects.
+In January 2019, French president Emmanuel Macron said, "the ancient Silk Roads were never just Chinese … New roads cannot go just one way."
+European Commission Chief Jean-Claude Juncker and Japanese Prime Minister Shinzo Abe signed an infrastructure agreement in Brussels in September 2019 to counter China's Belt and Road Initiative and link Europe and Asia to coordinate infrastructure, transport, and digital projects.